piyushbaibhav/Pomodoro/README.md

 - Long break option: Optionally, configure the app to provide longer breaks after a certain number of work sessions.

+- LoFi audio for more concentration, play soothing audio to concentrate.

+- Todo list : User can create a todo list to complete.

 ## Usage

 - Adjust session length: Use the "+" and "-" buttons to increase or decrease the session length.